NourhanSaeed707/Design-pattern/Structural-Design-Pattern/Adapter.md

 # There are two types of Adapter;
 1. Class Adapter (Two way adapter)
 2. Object Adapter
+# What do we mean by term "Two way adapter" in Adapter design pattern?
+- The object of adapter class can stand in for the real object and it can also work where object object of "Target" interface is expected.

 ## Implementation 1:
 # UML